gstanden/orabuntu-lxc/README.md

 Why Linux Containers ?

 The Oracle Enterprise Edition 6.5 LXC Linux containers run at bare metal resource utilization for network, storage, and CPU with NO hypervisor performance penalty.
 That is because LXC does NOT use a hypervisor.
 Every container accesses all computer resources at bare-metal utilization.
 Also, because there is NO hypervisor, LXC Linux containers achieve 10x the density of hypervisor-based systems per unit compute resource.
-Because LXC Linux containers deploy in seconds instead of hours or days, LXC Linux containers also achieve huge improvements in elasticity, because they can be spun up in seconds as needed.
+Because LXC Linux containers deploy in seconds instead of hours or days, LXC Linux containers also achieve huge improvements in elasticity compated to hypervisor-based systems, because they can be spun up in seconds as needed.

 Install on a FRESH INSTALL of 15.04 or 15.10 ONLY.
 I have not bulletproofed this for install on "been-running-for-awhile" deployments of Ubuntu.
 It could overwrite stuff so review the scripts VERY carefully first if you are going to put this on an Ubuntu 15.x that you have been using for a long time that is already customized.